- Antique Diamonds

 The first Pear Shape was invented in the mid-15th century by a Flemish cutter, Lodewyk van Bercken.
 The cut was a variation of a Rose Cut but with a point.

-The True Antique Pears are not Briolettes or Rose Cuts.
-Instead, they have tables, crowns, and pavilions.
-Their point is usually blunted or rounded, and they have large open culets.
+The True Antique Pear is not Briolettes or Rose Cuts.
+Instead, it has tables, crowns, and pavilions.
+Its point is usually blunted or rounded, and it has large open culets.

 They are hard to come by; if you ever find one, do not let the marvelous stone out of your sight.